 An enemy is unlikely to know the platoon has no more rockets or they may be too shocked to even care.
 If they only have rifles and machine guns, they are likely to flee before more "BOOM" can get them.
 Well constructed machine gun nests are formidable since they are difficult to destroy with mortars and even artillery.
 However, if a rocket blows one apart just ten seconds after a shootout begins, nearby machine gunners are unlikely to wait for their turn.
 They will also find highly accurate .338 rounds zipping through their walls and vision slots annoying.

 There are several rocket choices.
-The new 20 lb disposable MPIM/SRAW (left) seems the best choice, unless a Hydra Bazooka is developed.
+The 20 lb disposable MPIM/SRAW (left) is a seems good or the Carl Gustav recoilless rifle.
 The simple RPG is another option.
 The rocker may carry an M-16, or only a pistol since a serious firefight will produce seriously wounded men in his squad whose weapon he can grab.
 In some urban warfare operations, he may dash one block to the rear and return with more rockets.

-Perhaps other members of the squad will carry extra rockets or machine gun ammo, which is yet another reason to have the extra fire team members.
+Perhaps other members of the squad will carry extra rockets or machine gun ammo, which is another reason to have the extra fire team members.
 Weapons like the MPIM/SRAW can be fired by any infantryman, but a rocker ensures that a well-trained expert is on hand and anxious to fire.
 Once enemy contact is made, everyone in the squad will eagerly await the "BOOM" of their rocket.
 Even if nothing is hit, they know the enemy has lost enthusiasm for a fight.

 Despite the "Revolution in Military Affairs" US military squads and platoons still rely on light machine guns for serious firepower.
 Modern squads must carry heavier firepower in the form of heavy caliber rifles and rockets for immediate employment.
 The US Army platoons with a weapons squad should disband them and organize into three larger and lighter squads as described here.
 Since key battles in future wars will take place in confined cities, infantry squads must modernize with a variety of weapons with more "BOOM" and fewer "bangs."